ImAbdollahzadeh/Triangle_Rasterizer/README.md

 *Note that we draw our line in wholepixel regime and not in subpixel regime.
 For subpixel regime explanation, please have a look at my True-open-free-Type repository.*

-I'm not bothering with SE acceleration of line drawing anymore.
+I'm not bothering with SSE acceleration of line drawing anymore.
 It would be left as an exercise for interested reader.

 Okay, now it is ime to define a triangle as folows: